sergiokopplin/indigo/_posts/2021-05-26-rejuvenation-by-reprogramming.md

 Previous work has shown that *Msx1* is sufficient to dedifferentiate synctial myotubes back into proliferating mononuclear progenitor cells, without inducing pluripotency.

 We wondered if transient activation of this multipotency factor might also reverse features of aging in myogenic cells, similar to the Yamanaka factors ([Sarkar et. al. 2020](https://pubmed.ncbi.nlm.nih.gov/32210226/)).
-We performed a transient pulse/chase of *Msx1* followed by single cell RNA-seq in aged myogenic cells, similar to our other experiments.
+We performed a pulse/chase of *Msx1* followed by single cell RNA-seq in aged myogenic cells, similar to our other experiments.
 It has been reported that myogenic differentiation is impaired in aged myogenic cells, and here we found that transient *Msx1* treatment improved myogenic gene expression in two independent experiments.
 This result suggests that transient activation of progenitor factors outside the core pluripotency program may also restore youthful gene expression, similar to the canonical Yamanaka factors.